heyspacebuck/double-oh/setup.md

 ## Top side assembly

 Parts used:
-- 36 SMD components (see the [BOM](bom.md))
+- 37 SMD components (see the [BOM](bom.md))
 - Main PCB

-All but two of the Double-Oh components are placed on the top side of the PCB.
+All but one of the Double-Oh components are placed on the top side of the PCB.
 When this side is assembled, we can run the device off USB power and install the Double-Oh firmware.
 The [interactive BOM](/hardware/bom/ibom.html) makes placing the components a lot easier.

 ## Firmware installation